Jim Justice: Tenure

 Justice took office as governor on January 16, 2017.
 He is known for using colorful metaphors and digs at political opponents.

 To improve West Virginia's budget situation, he has proposed raising the state's revenue by $450 million, primarily by increasing the consumer sales tax, reinstituting the business and occupation (B & O) tax, and establishing a "rich man's" tax.
 He also opposed plans to cut health and education spending.
-On April 13, 2017, while vetoing a budget bill passed by the West Virginia legislature, Justice said the bill was "nothing more than a bunch of political you-know-what" and showed a prop featuring bull feces on a print copy of the bill.
+On April 13, 2017, while vetoing a budget bill passed by the West Virginia legislature, Justice said the bill was "nothing more than a bunch of political you-know-what" and showed a prop featuring cow manure on a print copy of the bill.

 On August 3, 2017, Justice announced that he had rejoined the Republican Party.
 He made the announcement at a rally hosted by President Donald Trump in Huntington and also confirmed his support for Trump.
 Justice said he was returning to the GOP because he could not support Trump as a member of the Democratic Party.
 The announcement came as a surprise to his own staff.
 This also made Justice the first Republican governor of West Virginia since Cecil Underwood in 2001.